YangLin404/lora_weather_station/demo/weather_station/ttn/README.md

 username = kristof.lievens@i8c.be
 password = L0Ra2017!

 ## Demo 1.
-Implementation using HTTP protocol
+Implementation using MQTT protocol

-This [demo](./http/) shows how to build a weather station with LoRa device and Proximus using HTTP protocol.
+This [demo](./mqtt/) shows how to build a weather station with LoRa device and Proximus using MQTT protocol.